pkubioinformatics/nanoreviser/README.md

 **NanoReviser.py** : An ONT basecalling reviser based on deep learning

-For revising the fast5 files in ./unitest/test_data/fast5/ in order to get .fasta files,the command line would be:
+For revising the fast5 files in ./unitest/test_data/fast5/ in order to get fasta files,the command line would be:

     $ conda activate nanorev  #activate the python enviroment for nanoreviser
     $ pyton NanoReviser.py -d ./unitest/test_data/fast5/ -o ./unitest_nanorev_results/ -F fasta

-For revising the fast5 files in ./unitest/test_data/fast5/ in order to get .fastq files,the command line would be:
+For revising the fast5 files in ./unitest/test_data/fast5/ in order to get fastq files,the command line would be:

     $ conda activate nanorev  #activate the python enviroment for nanoreviser
     $ pyton NanoReviser.py -d ./unitest/test_data/fast5/ -o ./unitest_nanorev_results/ -F fastq